mattradford/tailwindcss-wordpress/README.md

 ## Usage

-This plugin uses the keys `editorColorPalette` and `editorFontSizes` in your Tailwind config’s `theme` object to generate the utilities.
+Block editor classes use the keys `editorColorPalette` and `editorFontSizes` in your Tailwind config’s `theme` object to generate the utilities.
 Here is an example:

 ```js
 // tailwind.config.js